seanivore/non-bio-life/ai-native-code/beyond-human-readability-ai-native-code.md

 ## Philosophical Considerations

-The emergence of AI-native code patterns raises profound philosophical questions about the nature of communication and cognition:
+The emergence of AI-native code patterns raises philosophical questions about the nature of communication and cognition.

 1. **Linguistic relativity:** Just as human languages shape how people think about and perceive the world, different programming paradigms might shape how AI systems process and represent information.